Yen to Peso Forecast 2026, 2027, 2028, 2029, 2030 - XS

 • Bear Scenario

-If Japan continues to move very slowly, while the Philippine economy stays steady, the peso would keep the advantage.
+If Japan continues to move very slowly while the Philippine economy remains steady, the peso would maintain its advantage.
 In that case, the yen could weaken further.
 JPY/PHP could drift lower toward the 0.3500-0.3600 range.

 bull-base-bear-scenarios-chart